 Introduces basic pharmacology principles and medicine classifications.
 Covers pharmacologic terminology and concepts such as drug categories, mechanism of drug action, drug forms, and routes of administration.
 Introduces generic and proprietary names of drugs prescribed for common diseases and disorders.
 Pharmacology is an integral part of every aspect of health careers and this course is recommended for any individual with a health career objective.
-Prerequisites: MP 111 and BI 121.
+Prerequisites: MP 111 and (BI 122 or BI 233).
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 Distance Education: Web Course Information

 - Web Technical Requirements:

 - Please be sure to read the Technical Requirements for this delivery mode.

 - Students with Disabilities: